MatthewDev/GraphicsEngine/README.md

 You can easily modify parts of the code to make GraphicsEngine run the way you want.
 The code is mostly easy to read and understand.
 Unfortunately, Winform's transparency implementation is a bit sketchy, so you might need to plan accordingly.

-Prerequisites:
--Visual Studio 2012 and up FOR DESKTOP
+Prerequisites: Visual Studio 2012 and up FOR DESKTOP
--Nothing else!

 Sample Projects
 ==============